JB Pritzker, Governor, State of Illinois

 Reminders:

-• GAP Access users must have the appropriate level of access to make updates in the MAP System.
+• GAP Access users must have the appropriate level of access to make updates in the MAP system.

 • Access is granted and updated by the college's GAP Access Administrator(s).